rahuljones/CSE15L---Lab-Report-2/index.md

     }
 }
 ```
-The server returns these words when arguements are passed through the url:
+The server returns these words when arguments are passed through the url:

 ![Image](Screen%20Shot%202023-01-26%20at%205.49.54%20PM.png)